bjlkeng/bjlkeng.github.io/source/posts/the-logic-behind-entropy.rst

 Entropy is a topic that comes up all over the place from physics to information theory, and of course, machine learning.
 I written about it in various different forms but always taken it as a given as the "expected information".
-Well I found a couple of good explanations about how to "derive" and thought that I should share.
+Well I found a few of good explanations about how to "derive" it and thought that I should share.

-In this post, I'll be talking about the logic behind entropy.
-Why it is a reasonable thing to maximize and how we can interpret it from a few different ways.
-This post will be more math heavy, less code, but hopefully it will give you more insight into this ubiquitous topic.
+In this post, I'll be showing a few of derivations of the maximum entropy principle, where entropy appears as part of the definition.
+Why it is a reasonable and natural thing to maximize, and how it is a very logical conclusion of some well thought out reasoning.
+This post will be more math heavy but hopefully it will give you more insight into this wonderfully surprising topic.

 ..
 TEASER_END